-This spring a Cape Breton restaurateur banning screaming children from The Lobster Pound and Moore caused a social media firestorm.
+In Spring 2015 a Cape Breton restaurant banning screaming kids from The Lobster Pound and Moore caused a social media firestorm.
 Customers who felt the ban was directed at them were vocally hurt.
 Advocates for Autism Spectrum disorder cried foul over the (likely unintentional but nonetheless stinging) slight.
 Deleting the post and posting an “I’m sorry for the way I worded it and that you got your feelings hurt” public relations non-apology generated further outrage from the other side who felt screaming children should be banned from the restaurant (and perhaps every restaurant.)

 As someone who has been on both sides of the situation, I have to say it is far worse to be the parent of a screaming child than to be person at the next table with zero vested interest or responsibility for said child.
 I admit, I was a jerk in my in my pre-parent days.
 I rolled my eyes and mouthed “Shut UP!” to my also childless dining companions in response to boisterous kids at the next table.
 I am ashamed at my behaviour.
 It is just as selfish and ignorant as the woman who once said to me “Can’t you DO something?” to me about my own crying infant.
 “Oh yes, of course I could do something.
 I know exactly what he needs but I love the sound of crying so much, I just prefer not to.”